Ultramicroscope/Herta/README.md

 # Herta

-> Forge mod to draw a spinning Herta.
+> Weave mod to draw a spinning Herta.